 In this example, we have saved all the files related to the experiment.
-Hence, all the files will be stored in the experiment folder Figure 4-11.
+You can see the various files stored in the experiment folder in Figure 4-12.

-Figure 4-11: Simulation output files in experiment folder
+Figure 4-12: Simulation output files in experiment folder

 4.3 Should each user have a workspace?